infra-grails/infra-bem/README.md

 Builds a page (or a part of a page) by DSL schema.
 The only attribute of `infra:build` is a `schema` closure with DSL describing the page structure.

+### infra:unescape

+If a variable you render is displayed in html-encoded form for an incredible reason, use this tag to render it as is.

+- _var_ -- a data piece to render.

 Schema